Aerospace Studies

 Four-Year Program (General Military Course and Professional Officer Course)

 A formal application is not required for students entering the four-year program.
 They may register for the program at the same time and in the same manner as they enroll in their other college courses.
-During their freshman and sophomore years, students enroll in the General Military Course (GMC), and there is NO MILITARY OBLIGATION.
+During their freshman and sophomore years, students enroll in the General Military Course (GMC), and there is no military obligation.
 At the end of their sophomore year, they may compete for entry into the Professional Officer Course (POC), which is normally taken during the last two years of college.
 Selection into the POC is highly competitive and is based on qualification on an Air Force medical examination, cumulative grade point average, a physical fitness test, the recommendation of the professor of aerospace studies, scores achieved on the Air Force Officer Qualifying Test (AFOQT), and successful completion of a two-week field training course at an Air Force base.

 Air Force ROTC also offers financial assistance to selected students in the form of scholarships and subsistence allowances.
 The students compete for the scholarships through a national screening process.
 The Air Force offers 1- to 4-year scholarships that cover tuition, fees, and a book allowance, and also provide a stipend allowance ($300-$500 per month, depending on their level in the program) for each school year a student is on scholarship.
 Students interested in applying for scholarships should get in touch with this department.
 Non-scholarship students still receive a stipend allowance ($450-$500 per month) while in the POC.